quozd/awesome-dotnet/README.md

 ## Git Tools

+* [Bonobo Git Server](https://github.com/jakubgarfield/Bonobo-Git-Server) - Bonobo Git Server for Windows is a web application you can install on your IIS and easily manage and connect to your git repositories. http://bonobogitserver.com
 * [LibGit2Sharp](https://github.com/libgit2/libgit2sharp) - LibGit2Sharp brings all the might and speed of libgit2, a native Git implementation, to the managed world of .Net and Mono.
 * [posh-git](https://github.com/dahlbyk/posh-git) - A PowerShell environment for Git
 * [GitVersion](https://github.com/Particular/GitVersion) - Generate a Semantic Version Number based on the state of your Git Repository